 Having visitors log in and out using a front desk visitor log is not required, but as a practical matter and matter of best practice, the measure is encouraged.
 Say that a breach of unsecured PHI occurs.
 Ten minutes before the breach, two people unknown to the practice entered the building.
 There are in this hypothetical situation, no visitor controls present - no one is required to show their photo ID, and no one is required to sign in or sign out at the front desk.
 If these two 2 people caused the breach, the practice may have failed to implement adequate visitor controls.

-a log of repairs and modifications related to security.
+To implement this requirement, an organization should develop policies and procedures requiring the keeping and updating of a log of repairs and modifications related to security.
 The repairs and modifications to be updated include repairs to the building components relating to security.
 These components include locks, hardware, and doors.
 The log should also note when security upgrades are made, including upgrades to alarms and monitoring systems.

 Was this article helpful?